Inspra Side Effects

 - numbness or tingling in the hands, feet, or lips

 - pain or discomfort in the arms, jaw, back, or neck

 - weakness or heaviness of the legs

-Some side effects of eplerenone may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common
+Some of the side effects that can occur with eplerenone may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Less common

 - Abnormal vaginal bleeding

 - general feeling of discomfort or illness